-- This would be a cost to employees so we would see this as down the road but we have cost.
-We know that there's a significant savings if we would have freeze step increases for one year. - We know that - This would depend on how much revenue were are trying to save - This is an area we would not recommend initial step but if, again, if it's affecting shortfalls significant enough this is something HR has to talk about and these are very serious questions for something like this. - Compare and contrast this with something else and other idea that would come out of HR for example would be delayed hiring's; this Preserve capital - We would propose to look at less aggressive approach, meaning, doesn't reach directly into the pocket of employees.
-We look at those things first - We might all agree with eliminate one week of administrators paid vacation time.
-If there is to be a reduction of pay, we look to them first. - We would look at grant funded positions and any split funded positions to see if we can offload the salary cost
+- This would be a cost to employees so we would see this as down the road but we have to cost.
+We know that there's a significant savings if we would freeze step increases for one year. - • - This would depend on how much revenue we are trying to save. - This is an area we would not recommend as an initial step but again, if it's affecting shortfalls significant enough, this is something HR has to talk about and these are very serious questions for something like this. - Compare and contrast this with something else another idea that would come out of HR, for example, would be delayed hiring; this would preserve capital - We would propose to look at a less aggressive approach, meaning, one that doesn't reach directly into the pocket of employees.
+We look at those things first. - We might all agree with eliminating one week of administrators paid vacation time.
+If there is to be a reduction of pay, we look to them first. - We would look at grant funded positions and any split funded positions to see if we can offload the salary cost.